houk-ms/ConnectionTemplates/src/azure_iac/bicep_templates/readme.md

 1. Bicep templates of resources

     For each kind of resources, a Bicep file is generated as the module for the resource.
-If some dependency resources, e.g. App Service plan and Container Apps Environment, are required, the corresponding Bicep files are also created.
-Dependency resources are shared among the resources of the same kind.
-A Bicep file for app settings is also created for the compute resources.
+The Bicep file for each resource is used once or for multiple times in the `main.bicep` for actual deployments.
+Each template contains the parameters that it takes from the `main.bicep` at the top, followed by the basic configurations of these files.
 Below is the brief introduction of the generated Bicep files for all resources and their dependency resources.

-    - containerapp.bicep, containerappenv.bicep, containerappregistry.bicep
+    - Compute services
-      Azure Container Apps
+      - Azure Container Apps

-    - appservice.bicep, appserviceplan.bicep, appservice.settings.bicep
+        `containerappenv.bicep` defines the Container Apps Environment and the Log Anayltics (for monitoring) that are prerequisites for the creation of the Container Apps.
+Only one Container Apps Environment is only created and is shared by all the Container Apps services.
+        `containerappregistry.bicep` defines the Container Registry Registry that is also shared by all of the Container Apps services.
+        `containerapp.bicep` defines a template of a Container App.
+System identity is enabled and the Container App Registry is referenced.
+Other environment variables and secrets for service bindings are passed through from the `main.bicep`.

-      Azure App Service
+      - Azure App Service

-    - functionapp.bicep, storageaccount.bicep, functionapp.settings.bicep
+        `appservice.bicep`, `appserviceplan.bicep`, `appservice.settings.bicep`

-      Azure Functions
+      - Azure Functions
+        `functionapp.bicep`, `storageaccount.bicep`, `functionapp.settings.bicep`

       - staticwebapp.bicep, staticwebapp.settings.bicep
+        Azure Static Web App
+    - Target resources and others
       - keyvault.bicep
+        Azure Key Vault
       - cosmosdb.bicep
+        Azure Cosmos DB for MongoDB
       - storageaccount.bicep
+        Azure Storage Account
       - sqldb.bicep
+        Azure SQL Database
       - postgresqldb.bicep
+        Azure Database for PostgreSQL servers
       - mysql.bicep
+        Azure Azure Database for MySQL servers
+      - aiservices.bicep
+        Azure AI Services
       - openai.bicep
+        Azure OpenAI
       - botservice.bicep
+        Azure AI Bot Service
       - servicebus.bicep
+        Azure Service Bus
       - webpubsub.bicep
+        Azure Web PubSub

 1. main.bicep